Disorderly DNA helps cancer cells evade treatment

 “Cancer cells are masters of change,” said Northwestern’s Vadim Backman, who co-led the research.
 “They have to continuously adapt to evade the immune system, chemotherapies or immunotherapies.
 Abnormal chromatin packing drives cancer cells’ ability to do this.”

-The study was published today (Jan.
-8) in the journal Science Advances.
+The study will be published on Jan.
+8, 2020 in the journal Science Advances.

-Backman is the Walter Dill Scott Professor of Biomedical Engineering in Northwestern’s McCormick School of Engineering, director of the Center for Physical Genomics and Engineering and the associate director for Research Technology and Infrastructure at the Robert H. Lurie Comprehensive Cancer Center at Northwestern University.
+Backman is the Walter Dill Scott Professor of Biomedical Engineering in Northwestern’s McCormick School of Engineering.
 He co-led the work with Igal Szleifer, the Christina Enroth-Cugell Professor of Biomedical Engineering, in McCormick.

 Made of DNA, RNA and proteins, chromatin determines which genes get suppressed or expressed.
 In the case of cancer, chromatin can regulate expression of the genes that enable cells to become resistant to treatment.